 - Now that the students are familiar with CODAP they can make displays with their own data to help them to answer their investigative questions.
-Encourage students to label their graphs using the investigative question.
+Have students label their graphs using their investigative question.

 - Graphs can be exported by using the camera icon or students can take a screen grab of the graph to put into another document.
 Alternatively, students can use the text feature in CODAP and write their descriptions in there.
 As we are heading towards a presentation it is most likely that they will use their graphs in another document for the presentation.

 Session 6: ANALYSIS part 2 (Describing data displays)

 - To describe the display, encourage students to write “I notice…” statements about their displays.
 Initially accept all statements as encouraging the idea of noticing is valuable for both statistics and other aspects of the mathematics curriculum.
 If students are not sure what to notice the teacher can prompt further statements by asking questions such as:

 - What do you notice about the most common number of…?